-- 22.05 It is understood that there will be no duplication of premiums under the Agreement nor pyramiding of overtime. - 22.06 An employee who is called into work outside his/her regularly scheduled hours of work will receive a minimum of four (4) hours' pay at his/her regular straight time hourly rate except to the extent that such work overlaps and extends into his/her regular hours. - 22.07 An employee who is called into work outside his/her regularly scheduled hours of work with 12 hours or less notice, will be paid at the rate of one and one half (1 1⁄2) times the employee's regular straight time hourly rate of pay for time so worked.
+- 22.05 It is understood that there will be no pyramiding of overtime under the Agreement. - 22.06 An employee who is called into work outside their regularly scheduled hours of work will receive a minimum of four (4) hours' pay at their regular straight time hourly rate except to the extent that such work overlaps and extends into their regular hours. - 22.07 An employee who is called into work outside their regularly scheduled hours of work with 12 hours or less notice, will be paid at the rate of one and one half (1⁄2) times the employee's regular straight time hourly rate of pay for time so worked except to the extent that such work overlaps and extends into their regular hours.
+It is understood that any hours worked beyond the first 12 hours will be paid at the overtime rate.